-Upon a positive drug test confirmation for any substance banned by the NCAA the student-athlete will immediately be subject to a minimum 20 percent suspension from all team activities including practice and regular/post-season competition.
-In the event the student athlete is an outgoing senior and there is less than 20 percent of the competitive season remaining, they will be required to complete 40 hours of community service as directed by the Athletic Director.
+First Violation - Upon confirmation of a positive drug test for any substance banned by the NAIA the student-athlete will immediately be subject to a minimum 20 percent suspension from all team activities including practice and regular/post-season competition.
+In the event the student athlete is an out-going senior and there is less than 20 percent of the competitive season remaining, they will be required to complete 40 hours of community service as directed by the Athletic Director.
 The student-athlete must also satisfactorily complete the criteria for successful Substance Abuse Intervention.
 An athlete that does not satisfactorily meet the criteria for Substance Abuse Intervention will face an indefinite suspension.
-A student-athlete who has a confirmed violation of the Park University Drug Education and Testing Program may also be subject to follow-up testing, at their own expense, at any time during the remainder of their athletic career at the university.
+A student-athlete who has a confirmed violation of the University's Drug Education and Testing Program may also be subject to follow-up testing, at their own expense, at any time during the remainder of their athletic career at the University.